 Our Team

-Colleen Quigley, MSW, LCSW (she/her)
+Colleen Quigley, MSW, LCSW (she/they)

 First and foremost, I am a psychotherapist helping people to understand and accept themselves with grace and compassion.
 My approach to therapy is holistic, taking into consideration the interconnectedness of physical, emotional, and relational well-being.
 I help people with long-standing and complex issues related to sex and intimacy.
 I am dedicated to helping clients resolve these issues and experience new ways of relating, develop satisfying relationships, and explore pleasure.
 I celebrate the unique identities, desires, and relationship structures of each individual.
 I specialize in working with gender, sexual, and relationship diversity.
 I am LGBTQIA+/Kink/ENM/GNC and Sex Worker informed and affirming.